bpn182/california-housing-prediction/README.md

 - `california_housing.py`: The main script that preprocesses the data, builds the neural network model, trains it, and evaluates its performance.
 - `housing.csv`: The dataset containing information about houses in California.
-- `mse_mae_epoch_comparisons.png`: A plot showing the Mean Squared Error (MSE) and Mean Absolute Error (MAE) vs. Epochs.
+- `images/comparison.png`: A plot showing the Mean Squared Error (MSE) and Mean Absolute Error (MAE) vs. Epochs.
-- `actual_&_predicted_price.png`: A scatter plot comparing the actual house prices with the predicted house prices.
+- `actual_vs_predicttion.png`: A scatter plot comparing the actual house prices with the predicted house prices.
+  Here is a comparison image showing the results:

 ## Requirements